Taf-s/Module_8_TAFSIT578_FTO2403_B1_Tafara-Sithole_SDF08/README.md

 ## Design Choices

-Seeing as though we had the UX/UI desing provided, there wasnt much design choices i needed to make.
+Seeing as though we had the UX/UI design provided, there wasnt much design choices I needed to make.

-The few choices i did make had to do with the stylng of the buttons, as i went with my own styling and added some finness.
+The few choices I did make had to do with the styling of the buttons, as I went with my own styling and added some finness.

 ## Features

-Overall i was quite pleased with the way the MVP porfolio came out, the features i am most proud of are:
+Overall I was quite pleased with the way the MVP portfolio came out, the features I am most proud of are:

 * the burger menu, learning how to do that and making it work.
 * the styling on my button.